-Figure 3 shows and example of a mask polygon interface in multiple topological states including a critical singular formation of a point-touch between two polygons.
+Figure 3 shows an example of a mask polygon interface in multiple topological states including a critical singular formation where - two polygons are connected by a single point.
 The evolution of the interface for level set methods is changed from a set of polygon vertices being moved in (x,y) space to a higher dimensional surface being moved up and down in z space at each (x,y) location.
-The final interface is extracted by contouring the surface at a given level set threshold.
+The final interface is extracted by thresholding the level set.